htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SINGULARITY_JOB`
     A boolean value specifying whether this startd should run jobs under Singularity.
+This can be an expression evaluted in the context of the slot ad and the job ad, where the slot ad is the "MY.", and the job ad is the "TARGET.".
 The default value is ``False``.

 :macro-def:`SINGULARITY_IMAGE_EXPR`
     The path to the Singularity container image file.
+This can be an expression evaluted in the context of the slot ad and the job ad, where the slot ad is the "MY.", and the job ad is the "TARGET.".
 The default value is ``"SingularityImage"``.

 :macro-def:`SINGULARITY_TARGET_DIR`